 Akagi Shrine (赤城神社) was rebuilt in 2010 by Kengo Kuma (隈研吾), the architect who also designed the Japan National Stadium for the 2020 Tokyo Olympics.
 The result is unusual: a shrine pavilion with translucent glass panels and thin wooden louvers that catch afternoon light differently depending on the hour.
 It does not look like a traditional shrine.
 It looks like someone thought carefully about what a shrine could look like if it were built right now, in this place, by this person.

-The deity enshrined here, Akagi Daimyojin (赤城大明神), is associated with removal of obstacles and academic / professional success.
+The main deity enshrined here, Iwatsutsuo-no-Mikoto (磐筒雄命) — traditionally venerated as the Akagi Daimyojin — is associated with academic and professional success and the warding off of misfortune; the shrine also enshrines Akagi-hime-no-Mikoto (赤城姫命), a deity of matchmaking and women's prayers.
 The people you'll see visiting on weekday mornings are mostly office workers from the surrounding blocks — some stop for two minutes at the haiden (拝殿, worship hall), bow twice, clap twice, bow once, and walk back to their commute.
 The efficiency of it is striking.
 This is prayer as a daily habit, not a performance.

-The shrine also hosts a monthly flea market (second Sunday of the month) where Kagurazaka residents sell vintage clothing, ceramics, and old books.
+The shrine also hosts a monthly outdoor market (Akagi Marché) — held on dates that vary from month to month — where Kagurazaka residents sell handmade goods, vintage clothing, ceramics, and old books.
 It's not aimed at tourists, though tourists occasionally find it.

 Access: Iidabashi Station (飯田橋駅), Tokyo Metro Tozai / Namboku / Yurakucho Lines / JR Sobu Line, 5 minutes on foot.
-Hours: Shrine grounds open daily; main hall approximately 9:00 AM–6:00 PM.
+Hours: Shrine grounds open daily (24-hour access); amulet office approximately 9:00 AM–4:00 PM (shrine office to 5:00 PM).
 Entry: Free.
 Best time: Weekday mornings 8:00–9:30 AM.
-Flea market: second Sunday of the month.
+Akagi Marché market: monthly, on varying dates — check the shrine's announcements.

 Akasaka — Hie Shrine and Its Torii Staircase